Industries

 Copper

-Copper is a reddish colored metal with excellent electrical and thermal conductivity.
+Copper is a reddish-colored metal with excellent electrical and thermal conductivity.
 Copper is malleable and used in a wide variety of products and industries.
-Copper making requires a four step process including mining, milling, smelting and refining.
-Popular uses for copper include wire, plumbing, household fixtures, statuary, roofing, coins, cookware, flatware and musical instruments.
+Copper making requires a four-step process including mining, milling, smelting, and refining.
+Popular uses for copper include wire, plumbing, household fixtures, statuary, roofing, coins, cookware, flatware, and musical instruments.